-Each of the three above measures (pitches, contour and rhythm) computes a similarity value between each pair of sequences of length L. The results can be represented in three different similarity-matrices that can be analysed separately.
-Sometimes, it appears that rhythm, pitches and contour play a different role in the similarity measure, and sometimes the similarity matrices for the different measures are very similar (see Figure 10 and Figure 12).
+Each of the three above measures (pitches, contour and rhythm) computes a similarity value between each pair of sequences of length L contained in the musical sequence we analyse.
+The results can be represented in three different similarity-matrices that can be analysed separately.
+Sometimes, it appears that rhythm, pitches and contour play a different role in the similarity measure, and sometimes the similarity matrices for the different measures are very similar (see Fig. 13 and Fig. 15).